Chuxel/empty/README.md

 # Empty repository

 This repo has nothing in it and can be used to try out the default Codespaces image.
+Enjoy!